 At UH trainees are regarded as mature students, and for this reason an adult learning model is adopted.
 In line with this model and the overall programme philosophy, it is recognised that not only do trainees learn in different ways, but also that they can pursue their own perceptions of the material being taught and interpret it for themselves.

 In line with HCPC requirements for all clinical training programmes, all trainees selected will be informed of the various activities that form part of the academic curriculum (eg role-plays, problem-based learning, simulation training, small group discussions etc).
 Consent to participate in all aspects of the academic programme will be sought prior to the programme commencing.

-Our placements are located over a wide geographical area encompassing Hertfordshire, Bedfordshire, West Essex and South Essex, and most are not easily accessible by public transport, so the ability to drive, and access to a car, is essential.
+Our placements are located over a wide geographical area encompassing Hertfordshire, Bedfordshire, West Essex and South Essex, and most are not easily accessible by public transport, so the ability to drive, and access to a car, is essential (unless exempted due to a disability).
 Trainees are encouraged to live within appropriate travelling distance to their NHS base and University base and the programme cannot accommodate requests to minimise travelling distances, particularly if a trainee chooses to live outside of the geographical area covered by the programme.
 The course enjoys excellent relations with Clinical Psychologists in the region, and this is reflected in the quality of placements available.